 String advance is automatic.
 It advances a bit every time you turn the motors on and snips a tiny bit at the end.
 If you don't run into anything the cutting string lasts a long time.
 Just cutting grass doesn't wear or break the string.
 I am still on the original spool after 6 years.
 If you do run into something hard and break it you can hear the rpm increase so you just unplug and plug the motors in again and it advances.

 Weed killer is illegal on lawns in Ontario so most people have to put up with dandelions and other weeds.
 Taller grass is a much more environmentally friendly way to eliminate weeds without any effort or cost.
 Short grass full of weeds, in particular dandelions, like most of my neighbours, looks far worse than weed free, 7", even length grass.

 It seems people cut their grass really short in the spring to get rid of the sight of dandelion flowers.
 Really bad idea.
 That just weakens the grass and encourages more weeds to grow and it leaves most of the dandelion plant behind.
 People who spent thousands on sod now have a lawn that is bare or mostly weeds after only a couple of years.
+I am also not a fan of dandelions.
 To get rid of the odd dandelion just push a pointed spade down beside the stem and lever a bit.
 Now grab the stem and you will get almost all the root as well without leaving a big hole in the lawn.
 Once they are gone there is only the odd one every year after that.